NEW STANDARD PRICES! ALL EBOOKS NOW JUST $3.99 CDN!

 Coming soon: a new anthology!

-Shapers of Worlds, to be published in August 2020, will bring together some of the first-year guests of the Aurora Award-winning podcast The Worldshapers, featuring conversations with science fiction and fantasy authors about the creative process, hosted by Shadowpaw Press’s publisher and editor, Edward Willett.
+Shapers of Worlds, to be published in late-summer 2020, will bring together some of the first-year guests of the Aurora Award-winning podcast The Worldshapers, featuring conversations with science fiction and fantasy authors about the creative process, hosted by Shadowpaw Press’s publisher and editor, Edward Willett.

 The anthology will feature new fiction from Seanan McGuire, Tanya Huff, David Weber, Lee Modesitt Jr., D.J.
 Butler, Christopher Ruocchio, John C. Wright, Shelley Adina, and yours truly; plus reprints from John Scalzi, Joe Haldeman, David Brin, Julie Czerneda, Fonda Lee, Gareth L. Powell, Derek Kunsken, Dr. Charles E. Gannon, and Thoraiya Dyer.